How Gutters Help Protect Your Home’s Foundation

 How To Ensure That Your Gutters Will Protect Your Foundation

 Gutters are more important than just an aesthetic addition to your home’s exterior.
 To keep them in working condition, it’s recommended that you clean your gutters twice a year at the very least (and even more if you live in an area with frequent rainfall).
-It’s important to quickly address any issues you find with your gutters before the rainy season starts, as leaving them unattended can escalate any foundation water damage that is already underway.
+It’s important to quickly address any issues you find with your gutter systems before the rainy season starts, as leaving them unattended can escalate any foundation water damage that is already underway.

 After the rainy season ends, make sure to inspect both your gutters and your foundation to verify they’re both in top condition.
 Make sure that there are no obstructions preventing the water from reaching the downspout, that there’s no excess humidity on your exterior walls, and that the ground above your foundation is not too damp or feels swollen.